Statements

 }

-The type of each argument in every foreign entry must be a term that compiles to one of int{N}
+The type of each parameter in every foreign entry must be a term that compiles to one of int{N}

 , float{N}